 - Not enough room

 Made my life a nightmare.
-So I started applying for live in jobs.
+So I applied for live in jobs.

 Now bearing in mind it was the beginning of August, I figured I’d have no shot at finding a holiday season job, what with it being so far into Summer, but I was wrong.